MicrosoftDocs/visualstudio-docs/docs/test/unit-testing-a-visual-cpp-dll-for-store-apps.md

 ---
-title: "How to test a Visual C++ DLL for UWP apps | Microsoft Docs" ms.custom: "" ms.date: "11/04/2017" ms.reviewer: ""
+title: "How to test a C++ DLL for UWP | Microsoft Docs" ms.custom: "" ms.date: "11/04/2017"
+ms.reviewer: ""